 myvalues.yaml

-.
-Failing to do so generates error messages about an unsupported configuration or a license requirement, depending on which is omitted.To install CloudBees CD/RO with an existing database, refer to How to install CloudBees CD/RO on Kubernetes using an existing database.
+chart.
+Missing either can trigger configuration or licensing errors.To install CloudBees CD/RO with an existing database, refer to How to install CloudBees CD/RO on Kubernetes using an existing database.

-If your database connection fails, ensure the license is valid for CloudBees CD/RO, and the database configuration is correct.
-For information on configuring an external database for use by CloudBees CD/RO, refer to Configure an external database
+If the database connection fails, ensure the license is valid and the configuration is correct.
+For more information, refer to Configure an external database.

 -